NicholasAntoniadesEngineer/DE10-Nano-HPS-FPGA-accelarator/FPGA/readme.md

   - Base your design on the GHRD (Generic Hardware Reference Design):
     - The GHRD provides a pre-configured hardware reference for the DE10-Nano.
     - Use it as your default example and foundation for further customization.

+The qsys file has the actual low level ip blocks and the connections between them.
+ - You can create your own ip blocks in the qsys file.
+From hdl files.

-- Platform Designer (Qsys)
+- Platform Designer (Qsys - inside of Quartus Prime Lite)
   - **Open and Modify the System in Platform Designer:**
-    - Launch Qsys and load your GHRD-based design.
+    - Launch Qsys and load your design.
   - **Configure HPS-FPGA Interfaces:**
     - Set up the interface parameters between the HPS and FPGA.
   - **Add and Configure Required IP Cores:**